ishakm/scraper/README.md

 # file-scraper

+Type: `python scraper.py` to run the python script.

 Downloads lecture files from CS61A course (http://cs61a.org/) with Windows Task Scheduler.

 The method to schedule a Python script depends on your operating system.
 The general steps for Windows operating systems are given below.